top of page

 • Tracks how long it takes someone to turn or get out of bed

-• Identifies early signs of deterioration or frailty
+• Shows potential for early signs of deterioration or frailty

 • Highlights real movement patterns, without guessing or predicting